MAECProject/python-maec/README.md

 ## Installation

-The `maec` package depends on the `lxml` XML parsing library and the `python-cybox`, which can be found at https://github.com/CybOXProject/python-cybox.
+The `maec` package depends on the `lxml` XML parsing library and the `python-cybox` library, which can be found at https://github.com/CybOXProject/python-cybox.

 To build `lxml` on Ubuntu, you will need the following packages from the Ubuntu package repository: